LindsayPillay/Book-Connect-Prototype-App/README.md

 Author : Lindsay Pillay

-WEB APPLICATION :
+Book Connect :
-This web app acts as an online library.
-It allows users to view books and sort them by title, genre and author.
+This book connect app acts as an online library.
+It allows users to view previews of books and sort them by title, genre and author.
 It also contains a dark/light mode toggle for improved user experience.

 Programming languages used: HTML CSS JavaScript